netjunki/trac-RecentReleasesMacro/README.md

 releases shown.
 This is useful for embedding the list in pages where space is at a premium.
 And it's also useful to keep your tables from getting out of hand as the number of releases you have gets large.

+Another option parameter is order.
+This will change the sorting order of the versions.
+Past releases you want the newest one first... for upcoming releases you want the oldest one first.

 What do the ingested pages need to look like?